Funding FAQs

 • Estimates

-For all grant applications, we require a Letter of Support from the leader of your organization, such as the Chairperson of the Board of Directors, Executive Director/CEO (for nonprofit organizations), President of the University (for universities), or Mayor (for cities).
-The letter must be on official letterhead, signed, and include specific details on why the leader supports the project, program, or operating request.
-For Collaborative, Matching, and Foundation Initiative grants, we also request Letters of Support from partner organizations involved in the project.
-These letters should confirm their understanding of the project, including the timeline, goals, and their specific involvement.
-If third-party Letters of Support are required, they must be uploaded directly through our grant application software via a link sent to the partner organization.
+For all grant applications, a Letter of Support is required from the leader of your organization.
+This should be the Chairperson of the Board of Directors or Executive Director/CEO for nonprofit organizations; the Mayor for cities; the County Judge for counties; or, in the case of universities, the Dean of the relevant college or the University President if the request spans multiple departments.
+For other public entities, the letter should come from the equivalent highest-ranking official.
+All letters must be on official letterhead, signed, and include specific reasons for supporting the proposed project, program, or operating request, as well as how it aligns with the organization’s goals or priorities.
+For Collaborative, Matching, and Foundation Initiative grants, additional Letters of Support are required from partner organizations.
+These letters must confirm the partner’s understanding of the project, including timeline, goals, and their specific role.
+If third-party Letters of Support are required, they must be submitted directly through our grant application software via a link sent to each partner organization.

 Grantee FAQs